FERGI: Automatic Scoring of User Preferences for Text-to-Image Generation from Spontaneous Facial Expression Reaction: FERGI Dataset

 \subsubsection{Recording}

 After the input text prompt is finalized, the participant is directed to a webcam preview to confirm that the webcam captures their face appropriately.
-The webcam is then used to record throughout the rest of the session.
-The configuration of the raw videos vary based on the participant’s device and browser.
-Though, recorded videos of most participants have a resolution of $640\times 480$, and all recorded videos are standardized to 30 FPS afterwards.
+The webcam is used to record throughout the rest of the session.
+The configuration of the raw videos varied based on the participant’s device and browser.
+However, recorded videos of most participants have a resolution of $640\times 480$, and all recorded videos were standardized to 30 FPS afterwards.